robertnurnberg/cdblib/Readme.md

 ## Usage

-By way of example, seven small application scripts are provided.
+By way of example, eight small application scripts are provided.

 * [`cdbwalk`](#cdbwalk) - walk through cdb towards the leafs, extending existing lines
 * [`pgn2cdb`](#pgn2cdb) - populate cdb with moves from games in a PGN, and monitoring their coverage on cdb
 * [`bulkqueue2cdb`](#bulkqueue2cdb) - bulk queue positions from files to cdb
 * [`fens2cdb`](#fens2cdb) - request evaluations from cdb for FENs stored in a file
 * [`cdb2bmepd`](#cdb2bmepd) - request (clear) best moves from cdb for FENs stored in a file
+* [`cdb2json`](#cdb2json) - request json data from cdb for FENs stored in a file
 * [`cdbpvpoll`](#cdbpvpoll) - monitor a position's PV on cdb over time
 * [`cdbbulkpv`](#cdbbulkpv) - bulk-request PVs from cdb for positions stored in a file